Hydrangea arborescens 'Annabelle' Plant Facts

 Hydrangea arborescens 'Annabelle'

-Annabelle is the best known variety of Hydrangea arborescens.
-Until recently, this is the only arborescens variety easy to find in garden centers or even recognized by the public.
+Annabelle is the best known variety of Smooth Hydrangea arborescens.
+Until recently, this is the only Hydrangea arborescens variety easy to find in garden centers or even recognized by the public.

-Annabelle is a stunning white hydrangea, often producing heads over 10" in diameter.
+Annabelle Smooth Hydrangea has stunning white flowers, often producing heads over 10" in diameter.
 Unlike the better known blue and pink hydrangeas (macrophyllas), Annabelle blooms every year even after severe pruning or intensely cold winters.
 The huge, white "drumstick" blooms appear in profusion without fail.
 Some people plant 'Annabelle' as a hedge since it can be cut back severely in the winter for a tidy effect.

 'Annabelle' makes a spectacular show in colder regions as well as very warm ones.
 We've had reports that it is hardy even into Zones 2 and 3 in the United States (officially rated to to Zone 3).
 Forms of Hydrangea arborescens are actually native to eastern parts of the United States.
 If your climate is too harsh to grow macrophyllas, 'Annabelle' would make a wonderful alternative.